 Insurance implications: If you get into a collision due to your brakes (let's say you rear-end someone because you weren't able to stop quick enough), you will likely be at fault.
-An at fault collision could potentially add about 30 per cent to your car insurance premiums.
+An at-fault collision could potentially add about 30% to your car insurance premiums.

 Insurance implications: You could be found at fault if you cause an accident because you couldn’t see through your windows clearly.
-This can result in an insurance increase of about 30 per cent.
-You could also end up with an "obstructed view" ticket, increasing your premiums by another 5 per cent.
+This can result in an insurance increase of about 30 %.
+You could also end up with an "obstructed view" ticket, increasing your premiums even further.
 It could be even higher if this is not your only ticket.

 - Winter driving tip: Clear the snow off your car, windows and mirrors before you head out, or risk a ticket.
 In Ontario, for example, section 74 of the Highway Traffic Act is pretty clear: "No person shall drive a motor vehicle upon a highway, (a) unless the windshield and the windows on either side of the compartment containing the steering wheel are in such a condition as to afford the driver a clear view to the front and side of the motor vehicle; and (b) unless the rear window is in such a condition as to afford the driver a clear view to the rear of the motor vehicle."

-Oil pressure warning and regular oil changes: Probably one of most ignored lights on your dashboard.
+Oil pressure warning and regular oil changes: The oil pressure warning is likely one of the most ignored lights on your dashboard.
 If you put off your oil change for far too long, or if there's a leak and you're running low, your engine can seize up and grind to a halt, requiring an extensive and costly repair.

 Upkeep your car and your car insurance

 Proper upkeep of your car ultimately keeps you and other drivers safe while saving you money as well.
 And, if saving money sounds like a good idea, why not compare car insurance rates while you’re at it?
-On average, InsuranceHotline.com shoppers save up to $700 after shopping their car insurance rates.
+On average, InsuranceHotline.com shoppers save up to $427 after shopping their car insurance rates and you could too..